 - Prepare students to transfer to four-year colleges and universities

-Measure K would allow Delta College to upgrade vocational education programs, so students can train and learn the skills they need to prepare for today’s in-demand jobs and a competitive global economy.
+Measure K will allow Delta College to upgrade vocational education programs, so students can train and learn the skills they need to prepare for today’s in-demand jobs and a competitive global economy.
 This includes upgrading classrooms, labs, and technology to help train local teachers, nurses, and first responders, as well as training students for jobs that will help sustain the local agricultural economy, our region’s leading industry.

 Delta College serves hundreds of military veterans, many of whom have recently returned from war zones and face challenges, including post-traumatic stress disorder and permanent disability.
-Measure K would upgrade and expand facilities for veteran services and job training so returning service members receive the support they need to complete their education, enter the civilian workforce, and compete for a good-paying job.
+Measure K will upgrade and expand facilities for veteran services and job training so returning service members receive the support they need to complete their education, enter the civilian workforce, and compete for a good-paying job.

 The agricultural economy is our region’s leading industry, and a significant part of our heritage.
 Delta College helps sustain the local workforce by providing students with the necessary training for jobs in the local agricultural industry.
-Measure K would allow Delta College to continue to meet the needs of our local economy and enhance agricultural job training programs.
+Measure K will allow Delta College to continue to meet the needs of our local economy and enhance agricultural job training programs.

-Measure K would help make Delta College a safer place for students, faculty, staff, and community members who use the campus.
+Measure K will help make Delta College a safer place for students, faculty, staff, and community members who use the campus.
 Funds could be used to keep the campus safe and clean by upgrading security locks, cameras, and emergency communication systems to be better prepared in case of an active shooter or other emergencies.

 By law, a school facilities improvement measure requires strict accountability protections, including:

-The measure would provide $598 million for repairs and updates to Delta College campuses and is estimated to cost $16 per $100,000 of assessed value (not market value) per year, or approximately $49 per year for a typical taxpayer.
+The measure will provide $598 million for repairs and updates to Delta College campuses and is estimated to cost $16 per $100,000 of assessed value (not market value) per year, or approximately $49 per year for a typical taxpayer.

 The cost of bond measures is based on the assessed value of properties.
 The assessed value of a property is based on the original purchase price and may not increase by more than 2% a year, while the market value tends to grow at a much faster rate based on market conditions.
 Thus, the assessed value is usually much lower than the market value, especially if a property was purchased long ago at a much lower price than it could be purchased for today.
 It is this lower assessed value upon which the cost of a bond measure is based.

 In 2004, local voters approved Measure L bond funding to upgrade and expand school buildings, many of which were over 40 years old.
 However, that was 20 years ago.
 Those Measure L funds have since been used on needed improvements, including a new science and math building, upgraded training facilities for first responders, and upgraded student technology.
 Now after two decades, additional funding is needed to allow Delta College to help maintain and upgrade classrooms, labs, and vocational equipment to meet the needs of our local economy.
-It’s important to note that Measure L is the only local bond measure that voters have approved for Delta College since the Stockton campus was built a half century ago.
+It’s important to note that Measure L is the only local bond measure (besides recently approved Measure K) that voters have approved for Delta College since the Stockton campus was built a half century ago.

 Delta College spent all Measure L bond funds as taxpayers intended and as described in the bond measure.
 Delta College also successfully refinanced Measure L bond funds, saving taxpayers $25.8 million, while maintaining Fitch AA credit ratings.